Introduction

 9. Interior Design and User Experience:

-The chassis design affects the interior arrangement of autonomous vehicles.
-The absence of typical driver-focused elements on the chassis allows for innovative interior design, like moveable seats and entertainment systems that enhance the entire user experience.
+The chassis design directly affects the interior arrangement of autonomous vehicles.
+With the absence of traditional driver-focused elements, the chassis enables innovative interior designs, such as movable seats and advanced entertainment systems, which enhance the overall user experience.

 10. Compliance with Rules:

-The legal and regulatory requirements for self-driving technology are taken into consideration throughout the design of the autonomous vehicle chassis.
-Autonomous vehicles that adhere to safety regulations and standards will be able to drive on public roads.
+The legal and regulatory requirements for self-driving technology are carefully considered during the design of the autonomous vehicle chassis.
+As a result, autonomous vehicles that comply with safety regulations and standards will be permitted to operate on public roads.

 Autonomous Vehicle Chassis Drawbacks